natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A-4B.md

 * Fully loaded with ordnance makes it difficult to evade if necessary
 * Average speed, can reach Mach 1 in an extended dive
 * High stall speed
-* Limited ammo for wing-root mounted 20mm autocannons
+* Limited ammo for wing-root mounted 20 mm autocannons
+* No CCIP of any type, no CCRP for bombs

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->